cobilab/gto/README.md

 ### 7. Scripts / Pipelines

 The following shell scripts are examples of pipelines that combined some of this toolkit's features.
+More information available [here](https://github.com/cobilab/gto/tree/master/pipelines)

 - 7.1 gto_build_dbs.sh
 - 7.2 gto_complexity_profile_regions.sh